laroche/tastyworks-pnl/README.md

      als "Sell-To-Open" verwendet.
 - Output
    - Output all decimal digits, even if they are 0.
-   - For --sumary allow excel output depending on filename extension.
+   - For --summary allow excel output depending on filename extension.
    - Output yearly summary data at the beginning of the file, before all individual transactions.
    - Done: Tax csv output: Sort transactions in the order they appear in the summary report.
    - Add columne with automatic annotations. (warnings and error messages from conversion.)
-   - Done: Add columne with undelying symbol (dividends and options) and Put/Call (for options).
+   - Done: Add columne with underlying symbol (dividends and options) and Put/Call (for options).
    - Instead of datetime in one columne, output date and time in two separate columns.
    - Print header with explanation of transaction output.
 Or additional page for the tax athority with explanations.
    - Generate documentation that can be passed on to the German tax authorities on how